-Assistant Professor<br>Department of Mechanical Engineering and Materials Science<br>Department of Electrical and Computer Engineering
+Assistant Professor in the Department of Mechanical Engineering and Materials Science and the Department of Electrical and Computer Engineering

 Labs: Zavlanos Lab